kamermanpr/pubmedRecords/README.md

 ## About

 This package provides tools to download records from the NCBI [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) database based on user-specified search criteria, and to add CrossRef citation data for the returned records.
-The output is in tidy data format, facilitating downstream analysis using tools from the 'tidyverse'.
+The output is in tidy dataframe format, facilitating downstream analysis using tools from the 'tidyverse'.

 ## Installation